The best shortwave radios

 FM Band: 87.5 – 108 MHz

-Power sources – The radio is powered by 2x AA batteries (not included) or AC adaptor (not included).
-The battery life is 60-70 hrs at moderate volume.
+Power sources – The radio is powered by 4x AA batteries (not included) or AC/DC adaptor ( included).

-Antenna – The radio has an internal AM antenna.
-There is also a telescopic whip antenna on top of the radio for FM, Shortwave and Aviation bands.
-There is no jack for an external antenna but you can attach an external flexible wire antenna (not included) to the end of the whip antenna.
+Antenna – The radio has an internal AM (MW) antenna.
+There is also a telescopic whip antenna on top of the radio for FM and Shortwave There is also a jack for an external antenna.
+A flexible wire antenna is included to improve FM and shortwave reception.

 In the box